-21.4 Describe the three main architectural layers of the Windows kernel.
+22.4 Describe the three main architectural layers of Windows XP.

-- a.
-The HAL (hardware-abstraction layer) creates operating system portability by hiding hardware differences from the upper layers of the operating system.
+Answer: (1) The HAL (Hardware Abstraction Layer) creates operating system portability by hiding hardware differences from the upper layers of the operating system.
 Administrative details of low-level facilities are provided by HAL interfaces.
-HAL presents a virtual-machine interface that is used by the kernel dispatcher, the executive, and device drivers. - b.
-The kernel layer provides a foundation for the executive functions and user-mode subsystems.
+HAL presents a virtual-machine interface that is used by the kernel dispatcher, the executive and device drivers.
+(2) The kernel layer provides a foundation for the executive functions and user-mode subsystems.
 The kernel remains in memory and is never preempted.
-Its responsibilities are thread scheduling, interrupt and exception handling, low-level processor synchronization, and power failure recovery. - c.
-The executive layer provides a set of services used by all subsystems: object manager, virtual memory manager, process manager, local procedure call facility, I/O manager, security monitor, plugand-play manager, registry, and booting. - 21.5 What is the job of the object manager?
+Its responsibilities are thread scheduling, interrupt and exception handling, low-level processor synchronization, and power failure recovery.
+(3) The executive layer provides a set of services used by all subsystems: object manager, virtual memory manager, process manager, local procedure call facility, I/O manager, security monitor, plug-and-play manager, registry, and booting.

-Objects present a generic set of kernel-mode interfaces to user-mode programs.
+- 22.5 What is the job of the object manager?
+Answer: Objects present a generic set of kernel mode interfaces to usermode programs.
 Objects are manipulated by the executive-layer object manager.
-The job of the object manager is to supervise the allocation and use of all managed objects.

-21.6 What types of services does the process manager provide?

-The process manager provides services for creating, deleting, and using processes, threads, and jobs.
+The job of the object manager is to supervise the allocation and use of all managed objects. - 22.6 What types of services does the process manager provide?
+What is a local procedure call?Answer: The process manager provides services for creating, deleting, and using processes, threads and jobs.
+The process manager also ing, and using processes, threads and jobs.
 The process manager also implements queuing and delivery of asynchronous procedure calls to threads.

-21.7 What is a local procedure call?

 The local procedure call (LPC) is a message-passing system.
-The operating system uses the LPC to pass requests and results between client and server processes within a single machine, in particular between Windows 7 subsystems.
+The operating system uses the LPC to pass requests and results between client and server processes within a single machine, in particular between Windows XP subsystems.

-21.8 What are the responsibilities of the I/O manager?

-The I/O manager is responsible for file systems, device drivers, and network drivers.
+- 22.7 What are the responsibilities of the I/O manager?
+Answer: The I/O manager is responsible for file systems, device drivers, and network drivers.
 The I/O manager keeps track of which device drivers, filter drivers, and file systems are loaded and manages buffers for I/O requests.
-It furthermore assists in providing memory-mapped file I/O and controls the cache manager for the whole I/O system.
+It furthermore assists in providing memory-mapped file I/O and controls the cache manager for the whole I/O system. - 22.8 Does Windows XP offer any user-mode processes that enable it to run programs developed for other operating systems?
+Describe two of these subsystems.